andreagaspari/oauth-bridge/README.md

 - One-time token handoff: to prevent "invalid state" when sites start the flow server-to-server, the Bridge supports a short-lived one-time token stored in `oauth_start_tokens`.

   - Fields added to the start token record:
   - `client_wpnonce` — optional nonce provided by the client and returned during callback.
-  - `client_server_secret` — used to authenticate Bridge->client server POSTs.
+  - Note: the bridge no longer stores a per-token `client_server_secret`.
+Server-side API keys (`api_key_server`) are validated at start, but secrets are not persisted with the start token.

 - Recommended server->server start flow (safe):
   1. Client backend POSTs to Bridge `/api/start-token` (or `/auth/{provider}/start`) with `site`, `api_key_server`, optional `client_wpnonce` and `scope`.
-  2. Bridge validates the call, stores `client_wpnonce` and `client_server_secret`, and returns a short `token` to the backend.
+  2. Bridge validates the call and stores `client_wpnonce`, then returns a short `token` to the backend.
   3. Backend redirects the browser to Bridge consumer URL `/start/token?token=SHORT_TOKEN` so the Bridge can create a browser session and `state`.

 - Bridge callback behavior (server->server POST then fallback):
-  - After the code→token exchange the Bridge will try a server->server POST to the client's callback endpoint using `client_server_secret` for authentication.
+  - After the code→token exchange the Bridge delivers tokens to the client via browser POST (auto-submit).
+Server->server POSTs are not performed by default.
   - If the POST fails, the Bridge serves a minimal HTML form that auto-submits to the client callback (browser fallback).

 - Scope handling and future work: